LiskArchive/lisk-legacy-docs/administration/binary.md

 ### Update Config

-This script keep track of all changes introduced in Lisk over time in different versions.
+This script keeps track of all changes introduced in Lisk over time in different versions.
-If you have one config file in any of specific version and you want to make it compatible with other version of the Lisk, this scripts will do it for you.
+If you have one config file in any of specific version and you want to make it compatible with other versions of the Lisk, this scripts will do it for you.

 ```bash
 Usage: node scripts/update_config.js [options] <input_file> <from_version> [to_version]